DieckmannDaniel/Git_energy_model/README.md

 - [visualization](Code/visualization): this is the code which creates the visualizations of the code (or at least a first one, as simple bar chart, until now)

 In the folder [excel_files](excel_files) you can find all the excels that were created to run the different models.

+And in the folder [model_output](model_output) you can find the folders with the result files obtained after uploading the excel files to the model to run it.

+Let me know if there are any questions :) Daniel